derrekyoung/appd-agent-management/README.md

         ,"server9.example.com"
     ],

     // (optional) The default, implicit username for the remote hosts.
-Useful if all usernames will be
+Useful if all/most usernames will be
     // the same.
 Otherwise, specify the username as part of the hostname using the format username@HOSTNAME "user": "user1",